newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

 		https://docs.brew.sh
 	```

-* You will need to run those commands.
-Be cautious: run each line separately, and **replace the "eeb4" portion of each command with your username so it uses your specific filepath to your "home" and system dot-files.**
+* You will need to run those three commands to be able to use Homebrew.
+Be cautious: run each line separately, and **if you're copying them from here, replace the "eeb4" portion of each command with your username so it uses your specific filepath to your "home" and system dot-files.
+You may also simply copy and run them from within your terminal where the filepaths are automatically correct for your system**

     * 1st command: